tustin2121/James_Somerton_Transcripts/_videos/A6P04yw6kYs.md

 <compare>
 <james {% include timecode %}>

-Which culminates in this *grand encouragement* to empathize with those that the public decries as a villain,
-[Note: Clip of Elon Musk.]
-but constantly be on guard to wait for a moment when the REAL bad guy shows their true colors.
+Which culminates in this *grand encouragement* to empathize with those that the public decries as a villain, <u>[Clip of Elon Musk]</u> but constantly be on guard to wait for a moment when the REAL bad guy shows their true colors. <u>[Clip of AOC]</u>
-[Note: clip of AOC.]

 All the while this media does very little to establish a methodology for how to differentiate between either of those, *or* to point out when someone really is as straightforward as they seem.
 That person holding up a convenience store is likely in that situation of generational poverty regardless of their decisions.
 But that person at a rally threatening violence against trans people, immigrants, or people of color… *They* have made some CHOICES.

-\[Meme cutaway]: “Choices”
+<u>[Meme cutaway]:</u> “Choices”

 Taking people who turn to violence or violent rhetoric, and trying to find clues in their past to justify WHY they would do that inherently seeks to frame them *as a victim.* What was done UNTO them to MAKE them feel this way?
 They are framed as a victim of a larger societal construct.
-Which.
-[Bangs mic against head] Jesus christ, people—
+Which. <u>[Bangs mic against head]</u> Jesus christ, people—

 </james>
 <from></from>
 <james {% include timecode %}>

-\[Suddenly TV static to black and white, old-timey getup]:
+<u>[Suddenly TV static to black and white, old-timey getup]:</u>

 -inclined to feel that these people who have cake are a threat to your ability to have cake.
 A key component of this anger is the fear and outrage of a perceived victimhood, which offers a sense of righteousness when taking steps to righting a perceived wrong.

-\[TV static back to normal]
+<u>[TV static back to normal]</u>

 </james>
 <from></from>